Bluebaritone21/SICP-Snap-/chap-1.md

 Expressions such as these, formed by delimiting values inside a block, are called combinations.
 The block is also called the *operator*, and the other elements are called *operands*.
 The value of a combination is obtained by applying the procedure specified by the operator to the *arguments* that are the values of the operands.

-The convention of making the operator be represented is very useful partialy becuase it can accommodate procedures that may take an arbitrary number of arguments, as in the following examples:
+The convention of making the operator be represented is very useful partially because it can accommodate procedures that may take an arbitrary number of arguments, as in the following examples:

 <pre class=blocks>
 ((21) + (35) + (12) + (7) $<:>) //75